New York, Susquehanna and Western 142: Construction and export

 Stock-standard Chinese steam locomotives were prohibited from operating in the Northeastern U.S., due to certain construction methods.
 So before construction began, the state of Connecticut ordered the boiler to be redesigned to match the boiler code from the American Society of Mechanical Engineers (ASME).
 In 1988, the VALE ordered the locomotive for $300,000 from the Tangshan Locomotive and Rolling Stock Works, whose workers were willing to study American boiler codes and regulations, and whose lighter locomotive designs better suited tourist operations.
 The new locomotive was to be a copy of Tangshan's SY class, and it was to be numbered SY-1647M, "M" indicating its planned shipment to America.
 (Note: A second SY-1647 locomotive was built specifically for domestic usage in China, and it was assigned to work at the Tongliao Power Station.)

 The Chinese-written construction plans for the boiler were translated to English with converted measurements, and engineer Joe Michaels studied the plans to identify the required modifications.
 The way the boiler was welded together had to be altered; the firebox sheets had to be thickened; and the crownsheet staybolts had to be enlarged.
 Furthermore, the engineer's controls, which were positioned on the left side of the cab in China, had to be moved to the right side for American usage.
 Larry Loke, a representative of the Hartford Steam Boiler Inspection and Insurance Company, regularly inspected the construction and testing of the modified boiler.
-The SY-1647M locomotive underwent a successful test run, on May 3, 1989.
+On May 2, 1989, the SY-1647M locomotive was completed and was test fired for the first time that same day.
+Six days later on May 8, the locomotive made a successful test run.